-5 Ways Farmers Can Combat Climate Change
+5 Smart Tactics Farmers Can Use To Combat Climate Change

 The climate is changing for farmers everywhere.
 Here are RA's suggestions on how farms should adapt.